 The constants are grouped according to the parameter or field to which they relate.
-All of the names of the constants in a group begin with a common prefix of the form "MQxxxx", where xxxx represents a string of 0 through 4 characters that indicates the nature of the values defined in that group.
-The constants are ordered alphabetically by the prefix.
+All of the names of the constants in a group begin with a common prefix of the form "MQxxxx\", where xxxx represents a string of 0 through 4 characters that indicates the parameter or field to which the values relate.
+The constants are ordered alphabetically by this prefix.

-- For constants with numeric values, the values are shown in both decimal and hexadecimal forms. - 2.
+- 1. For constants with numeric values, the values are shown in both decimal and hexadecimal forms. - 2.
 Hexadecimal values are represented using the notation X'hhhh', where each "h" denotes a single hexadecimal digit. - 3.
 Character values are shown delimited by single quotation marks; the quotation marks are not part of the value. - 4.
 Blanks in character values are represented by one or more occurrences of the symbol "b". - 5.
-If the value is shown as (variable), it indicates that the value of the constant depends on the environment in which the application is running.
+If the value is shown as "(variable)", it indicates that the value of the constant depends on the environment in which the application is running.